pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 ### What are Cookies

 Cookies were first introduced by [netscape in 1994](https://www.baekdal.com/thoughts/the-original-cookie-specification-from-1997-was-gdpr-compliant/).
-Cookies store small pieces of key-value data.
-Cookies are mainly used for session management, personalization, and tracking.
+Cookies store small pieces of key-value data that are mainly used for session management, personalization, and tracking.
 Cookies can have several security settings like a time-to-live or the `domain` attribute to share the cookies between several subdomains.

-Cookies values are not only stored at the client but also send with **every http request** to the server.
+Cookies values are not only stored at the client but also sent with **every http request** to the server.
 This means we cannot store much data in a cookie but it is still interesting how good cookie access performance compared to the other methods.
 Especially because cookies are such an important base feature of the web, many performance optimizations have been done and even these days there is still progress being made like the [Shared Memory Versioning](https://blog.chromium.org/2024/06/introducing-shared-memory-versioning-to.html) by chromium or the asynchronous [CookieStore API](https://developer.mozilla.org/en-US/docs/Web/API/Cookie_Store_API).

-### What is Localstorage
+### What is LocalStorage

 The [localStorage API](./localstorage.md) was first proposed as part of the [WebStorage specification in 2009](https://www.w3.org/TR/2009/WD-webstorage-20090423/#the-localstorage-attribute).
 LocalStorage provides a simple API to store key-value pairs inside of a web browser.
 It has the methods `setItem`, `getItem`, `removeItem` and `clear` which is all you need from a key-value store.
-Localstorage is only suitable for storing small amounts of data that need to persist across sessions and it is [limited by a 5MB storage cap](./localstorage.md#understanding-the-limitations-of-local-storage).
+LocalStorage is only suitable for storing small amounts of data that need to persist across sessions and it is [limited by a 5MB storage cap](./localstorage.md#understanding-the-limitations-of-local-storage).
 Storing complex data is only possible by transforming it into a string for example with `JSON.stringify()`.
 The API is not asynchronous which means if fully blocks your JavaScript process while doing stuff.
 Therefore running heavy operations on it might block your UI from rendering.

 > There is also the **SessionStorage** API.
 The key difference is that localStorage data persists indefinitely until explicitly cleared, while sessionStorage data is cleared when the browser tab or window is closed.